MICA-MNI/BrainSpace/docs/pages/install.rst

     addpath('/path/to/BrainSpace/matlab/')

-If you want to load BrainSpace every time you start MATLAB, type ``edit startup`` and append the above line to the end of thils file.
+If you want to load BrainSpace every time you start MATLAB, type ``edit startup`` and append the above line to the end of this file.

 You can move the matlab directory to other locations.
 However, the example data loader functions used in our tutorials require the matlab and shared directories